Rate this article 4.90909090909090951 based on 11 reviews

 Foundations can also be registered as special purpose enterprises (SPEs) or holding companies in the Netherlands.

-Our Dutch company formation consultants can offer more information on the legislation applicable to foundations.
+Our company registration advisors in the Netherlands can offer more information on the characteristics of foundations.

 A foundation can take the following forms in the Netherlands: